willforde/script.module.codequick/docs/tutorial.rst

 ########
 Here we will document the creation of an "add-on".
 In this instance, “plugin.video.metalvideo”.
-This will be a simplified version of the full add-on that can be found over at https://github.com/willforde/plugin.video.metalvideo
+This will be a simplified version of the full add-on that can be found over at: https://github.com/willforde/plugin.video.metalvideo

 First of all, import the required “Codequick” components.

-    * :class:`Route<codequick.route.Route>` will be used to list folder"items.
+    * :class:`Route<codequick.route.Route>` will be used to list folder items.
     * :class:`Resolver<codequick.resolver.Resolver>` will be used to resolve video URLs.
     * :class:`Listitem<codequick.listing.Listitem>` is used to create "items" within Kodi.
     * :mod:`utils<codequick.utils>` is a module, containing some useful functions.